vorozhko/Leaderboard-MVC-api/README.md

 - **Create Score**: Add a new score entry to the leaderboard.
 - **Update Score**: Update the points for an existing score entry.
 - **Retrieve Top Scores**: Fetch the top scores from the leaderboard with pagination support.
+- **Row Number Calculation**: Each score entry includes a dynamically calculated rank based on points.

 ## Project Structure